Amanda Mintzer, PsyD

-Amanda G. Mintzer, PsyD, is a clinical psychologist in the Anxiety Disorders Center at the Child Mind Institute.
-She specializes in the evaluation and treatment of anxiety and mood disorders in adolescents and children, with a focus on the treatment of obsessive-compulsive disorder (OCD), specific phobias, social anxiety disorder, separation anxiety disorder, selective mutism and depression.
+Amanda G. Mintzer, PsyD, is the Director of the Social Anxiety Program and a senior psychologist and training coordinator in the Anxiety Disorders Center at the Child Mind Institute.
+She specializes in the evaluation and treatment of anxiety and mood disorders in children, adolescents, and young adults with a focus on the treatment of obsessive-compulsive disorder (OCD), specific phobias, social anxiety disorder, separation anxiety disorder, selective mutism and depression.

 Dr. Mintzer has received extensive training and is skilled in evidence-based cognitive behavioral interventions such as dialectical behavior therapy (DBT), exposure with response prevention (ERP) and interpersonal psychotherapy for adolescents (IPT-A).
 She has provided individual, group and family therapy and worked with children with behavior disorders.
 Dr. Mintzer was previously a middle-school teacher in Manhattan.